stephenbalaban/blc/README.md

 ### de Bruijn index

-Instead of using variables x y z etc., we can use indicies (read from right to left) to fill in the values.
+Instead of using variables x y z etc., we can use indices (read from right to left) to fill in the values.

-the de Buijn index refers to how many lambda abstractions lie between the bound variable and the lambda that binds it.
-For example in this arbitaray expressino:
+the de Bruijn index refers to how many lambda abstractions lie between the bound variable and the lambda that binds it.
+For example in this arbitrary expression:

 \a \b \c ((c (b a)) \x (b b))